 - Boulder County cannot give legal, financial, or tax advice to landowners.

 - The county makes no representations, implied or otherwise, as to the tax treatment a transaction may receive.

 Under limited circumstances, Boulder County may consider purchasing a conservation easement on properties with exceptional conservation values.

 - A landowner whose property lies near a municipality and within an area defined in Boulder County’s land use regulations and intergovernmental agreements may qualify to ‘send’ a transferable development right (TDR) to a designated receiving site.

 - The landowner is required to grant a conservation easement to Boulder County over the sending property in exchange for the TDR, which the landowner sells to a developer who uses it to develop a residence on the receiving property.

 - Landowners may restrict the size of their residences or leave their property vacant in return for transferable development credits (TDCs) that can be sold to other landowners or developers directly or through Boulder County’s Transferable Development Credit Marketplace.

 - Properties with significant conservation value may qualify for bonus credits.

 Non-Urban Planned Unit Development (NUPUD) CE

 Few properties remain large enough to qualify for the non-urban planned unit development process.
-Interested landowners can contact the Land Use Department at 303-441-3930 for information.
+Interested landowners can contact the Community Planning & Permitting Department for information.